jumpnow/jumpnowtek-site/_posts/2018-11-21-Running-a-Snort-IDS-on-OpenBSD.md

 I wanted some practice with an [IDS][ids], writing custom rules, evading detection, that kind of thing.

-I like [OpenBSD][openbsd] as a platform for network applications like this.
+I like [OpenBSD][openbsd] as a platform for network applications.
 I have used [Snort][snort] before, but not on OpenBSD.
 A good reason to try it for this experiment.

-The test network looks like this on a single subnet.
+The existing test network looks like this on a single subnet.

     outside --- fw --- switch A --- switch B
                            |            |
                         group A      group B

-I want to monitor traffic between group A and group B machines.
+I want to monitor traffic between machines in group A and group B.

 Since neither switch supports a [network tap][network-tap], I am going to run the IDS box as a transparent bridge placed here